braze-inc/braze-docs/_docs/_help/help_articles/push/push_enablement.md

 When you first set up your push notifications, it's important to understand how and which users will receive your messages.

 Push enabled refers to users who have a push token available.
-For example, this may be an active push token for an app within an workspace.
+For example, this may be an active push token for an app within a workspace.

 Background push enabled refers to users that are push enabled but have disabled foreground push notifications.
 In this case, Braze cannot display user-visible notifications on that device.
 However, you can use background push for tracking uninstalls, enabling silent push notifications, and geofencing.